Ey321/HTMLyX/README.md

 ## License

 **HTMLyX** is released under the GNU GPL version 3.0.
-The license is can be found in `LICENSE`, but if for some reason it wasn't included with the code, you can find it [here](https://www.gnu.org/licenses/gpl-3.0.txt).
+The license can be found in `LICENSE`, but if for some reason it wasn't included with the code, you can find it [here](https://www.gnu.org/licenses/gpl-3.0.txt).